-At one point, I learned how reality TV is produced (traumatic experience, I swear).
+At one point, I learned how reality TV is produced (traumatic experience, I swear - short version: it involves a lot of manipulation).
 This kind of "reality" was too much to handle and I switched to documentaries.

 But one problem remained: I still went to bed way past midnight and woke up feeling really exhausted.

 A vicious circle that effed up my whole day.

 Sleeping in the Office